 Table 6.04-1.
-General Development Standards Standard RSCR (Buffer Area Only) Very Steep Slope Areas Moderately Steep Slope Areas 1 Locational Clearance Very Steep Slope Area and extent of land dis A locational clearance must be obtained from the Department of Building and Development that identifies any RSCR, Very Steep Slope Areas, and Moderately Steep Slope Areas within the proposed area to be disturbed, and the location and extent of land disturbing activities and mitigation measures, including any proposed building sites, paved areas, drainfields, wells, and other uses.
-2 Stormwater Management Improvements disturbing activity in a exceptions listed in the Facilities Standards M Stormwater management improvements and erosion and sediment control practices are required for all land disturbing activity in accordance with Chapter 1220 and Chapter 1096 of the Codified Ordinances, notwithstanding the exceptions listed in the respective definitions of "land disturbing activity" in Chapter 1220 and Chapter 1096, and the Facilities Standards Manual (FSM), and such practices must be approved by the Department of Building and Development prior to approval of a Zoning Permit.
+General Development Standards Standard RSCR (Buffer Area Only) Very Steep Slope Areas Moderately Steep Slope Areas 1 Locational Clearance Steep Slope Areas, a A locational clearance must be obtained from the Department of Building and Development that identifies any RSCR, Very Steep Slope Areas, and Moderately Steep Slope Areas within the proposed area to be disturbed, and the location and extent of land disturbing activities and mitigation measures, including any proposed building sites, paved areas, drainfields, wells, and other uses.
+2 Stormwater Management Improvements Stormwater management improvements and erosion and sediment control practices are required for all land disturbing activity in accordance with Chapter 1220 and Chapter 1096 of the Codified Ordinances, notwithstanding the exceptions listed in the respective definitions of "land disturbing activity" in Chapter 1220 and Chapter 1096, and the Facilities Standards Manual (FSM), and such practices must be approved by the Department of Building and Development prior to approval of a Zoning Permit.
 3 Grading Permit A grading permit is required for all land disturbing activity in accordance with Chapter 1220 of the Codified Ordinances, notwithstanding the exceptions listed in the definition of "land disturbing activity" in Chapter 1220, and the FSM.
 4 Permeable Surfaces Other than identified roads identified by the Countywide Transportation Plan or fire apparatus access roads, all roads, paths, trails, driveways, and parking areas must use and maintain surfaces or paving materials that are permeable to stormwater.
 5 Virginia Natural Heritage Resources Virginia Natural Heritage Resources must be identified on a site, and any proposed covered activities must demonstrate no disturbance or impact to any Natural Heritage Resources as verified by the Virginia Department of Conservation and Recreation.
 6 Virginia Wildlife and Habitat Wildlife and habitat listed in the Northern Virginia Planning Region of the Virginia Wildlife Action Plan must be identified on a site, and any proposed covered activities must demonstrate no disturbance or impact to any wildlife or habitat as verified by the Virginia Department of Wildlife Resources.
 7 Geotechnical Study N/A All grading and land disturbing activities must be addressed in a geotechnical study prepared in accordance with the FSM.
-N/A 8 Grading for Accessory Building Pads Prohibited garage accessory to a ds for accessory structures other than public facilities or a detached dwelling unit, are prohibited.
-Examples include but are not limited nming pools, outbuildings, and similar facilities.
 N/A